SiliconLabs/gecko_sdk/README.md

 Silicon Labs also helps future-proof your devices with over-the-air software and security updates, helping to minimize maintenance cost and improve your end user product experience!

-## News

-### My git clone stopped working with an LFS error.
-What could be the cause?

-On September 30th, 2023, the git LFS server will enable a bandwidth quota based on your IP address.
-Go [here](https://github.com/SiliconLabs/.github) for more information on how to resolve this issue.

 ## Licensing

 Gecko SDK is covered by one of several different licenses.